erika-tyagi/pug/site/content/technical-support.md

 * Sending email notifications to users
 * API calls
 * Web scraping
-* Interaction with cloud infrastructure including Amazon Web Services
+* Interaction with cloud infrastructure including Amazon Web Services (AWS)

-The Python User Group can help you to determine the best way to incorporate these functionalities into your desired task, including which libraries to use, the best way to structure your code, and more.
+The Python Users Group can help you to determine the best way to incorporate these functionalities into your desired task, including which libraries to use, the best way to structure your code, and more.

 ## Code Review

-The Python user group can help you review your Python code in terms of:
+The Python Users Group can help you review your Python code in terms of:
 * Code logic
 * Code style
 * Replication of results